How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Techniques for Good Assembly

 Make sure each triangle locks together at a 90-degree angle.
-The tops should be flush, and the joints should fit tight with no edges sticking out.
+The tops should be flush, and the joints should fit tightly with no edges sticking out.

 A rubber hammer to tap the boards together.
-I always follow the instruction manual for the specific locking system of my laminate product.
+Follow the instruction manual for the specific locking system of the laminate product.

-After every 2–3 triangles, I use a straightedge to check the alignment along the centerline.
+After every 2–3 triangles, take a straightedge to check the alignment along the centerline.
 Checking now stops the pattern from getting crooked later.

-Layout Examples and How Many Panels I Use
+Layout Examples and How Many Panels to use

-In a typical home, I find the starting row needs about 5–7 panels.
+In a typical home, the starting row needs about 5–7 panels.
 This number can change based on the plank width.
 Most planks are 100–120mm wide and 600–700mm long.

-For the layout: I suggest trying three triangles to the left and two to the right of the center.
+For the layout, try three triangles to the left and two to the right of the center.
 This creates a central meeting point at a 45-degree angle that I feel anchors the whole design.

 To work efficiently, if I assemble an even number of triangles, I set one aside for now.
 If I have an odd number, I remove the two outermost triangles.
 I can adjust them later.
 This makes it easier to get a perfect fit.

-Step 4: My Guide to Installing the First Full Row
+Step 4: Guide to Installing the First Full Row

 dba59c67 5d89 42b0 b886 3b9f262248be